 For learning the four operations Montessori provides a variety of materials so the child remains interested and has ample opportunity for repetition.
 For example, the Stamp Game, Large Bead Frame and Checkerboard are all used for multiplication.

-Many of the Elementary and Middle School Math materials are designed for the child to work alone or in a group.
+Many of the Math materials are designed for the child to work alone or in a group.
 The child begins working with a piece of material alone, acquiring the skills necessary to manipulate the material correctly, then the child may choose to use the material with a classmate.
 This is a greater challenge as the children must cooperate and communicate while they complete the work.

 Given the ease in which the Montessori math materials present concepts, many subjects such as fractions or multiples, that are traditionally introduced later, can be offered once a child is ready.